 Action:

 During your turn, you can take multiple actions.
 First, you must draw a card, either from the draw pile or the discard pile.
 Then, you check if you can and want to knock.
 If you choose not to knock, you simply discard a card, and the next player takes their turn.
-Through custom rules, another option becomes available: boasting.
+Through custom rules, more options become available: catching the glass and boasting.
 You can find details in the respective glossary entry and on our page about the rule variants in Gin Rummy.

 Boasting (Custom Rule):